vbvg2008/benchmarks/schedule/schedule.md

 ### to do list:
 * check two update Op

 * do normalized conv

-* refactor all ops code
+* refactor all ops code (some multi-io, some not, replay mode is annoying when multi-io)

 * refactor all datasets